keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/analysisvaluetemplate.md

       each of which uses a different data source.
   * **query** -- query to be made.
     This is done in the data provider's query language.
-    It can include variables that use the go teplating syntax to insert a placeholder in the query.
+    It can include variables that use the go templating syntax to insert a placeholder in the query.
     For example, the query might include `{{.nodename}}'}`;
     the value to substitute for that variable for this Analysis is defined in the `spec.args` section of the `AnalysisTemplate` resource, which might be set to `nodename: test`.

-you can use the go templating syntax to insert a placeholder

 ## Usage